ftravers/datomic-tutorial/README.md

 The `:find` part, is basically dictates what to show from the found records.
 So this naturally corresponds to the `SELECT` part of SQL.
-Lets focus on the `:where` part first.
+Let's focus on the `:where` part first.

 Where clauses take one or more vector clauses that are of the form: